rednoah/jup/README.md

 ## Status
 The Microsoft Store has thoroughly solved the problem on Windows.
 The Mac App Store and brew cask work reasonably well on Mac.
-Snap works on Ubuntu, probably all the popular Linuxes, and maybe even BSD in the future.
+Snap works on Ubuntu, and probably all the popular Linuxes, and maybe even BSD in the future.
 I recommend going with native package management instead of building update functionality into end-user software.